Laura Volpintesta Sketching Stripes with Adobe Fresco app for fashion illustration

 6. Tayasui Sketches app for Mac or for Windows offers textures and colors for paper choices.

-7. take any white paper, slightly color on it with graphite, then smudge the whole thing :0) Then you can use an ERASER for whites and highlights on the grey ground!!
+7. take any white paper, slightly color on it with graphite, then smudge the whole thing :0) AND, then you can use an ERASER for whites and highlights on the grey ground!!
+In fact. at that point you could use the eraser as your drawing tool!

 HAVE FUN, fashion illustrators!